bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-07-07-dont-cry-pretty-girls.md

+---
+layout: post
+title: Don’t Cry, Pretty Girls!<br> (Szép lányok ne sírjatok)
+published: true
+date: 2021-07-07
+readtime: true
+categories: ['ORDINARY PEOPLE, EXTRAORDINARY LIVES<br>  THE CINEMA OF MÁRTA MÉSZÁROS']
+tags: [Drama, Music]
+metadata: 'Hungary, 1970, 85 mins<br> Director: Márta Mészáros'
+pdf: '2021-07-07-dont-cry-pretty-girls.pdf'
+---

 Music drives this loose narrative of youth culture with a romance at its heart.
 Searching for their identity, a group of friends explore new ways to live, seeking independence from state and patriarchal family values.
 What happens when a young woman refuses to be defined by these?
 A strong sense of female agency drives the camera’s point of view and our gaze.<br>
 **bfi.org.uk**

 _Don’t Cry, Pretty Girls!_ is itself contemporary with the realities of international youth culture and rebellion against the parental world.
 The oppositional culture of rock music is given its due as a harbinger of social dissatisfaction; Mészáros’ masterful use of lyrics and melody itself constitutes the contestatory statement she clearly intends to make.<br>
-**Catherine Portuges quoted in Eszter Fazekas, _Restored Films of Márta Mészáros_,
-National Film Institute Hungary – Film Archive**
+**Catherine Portuges quoted in Eszter Fazekas, _Restored Films of Márta Mészáros_, National Film Institute Hungary – Film Archive**

 The film analyses the gradually loosening social structures in the Beat age within the framework of Mészáros’ concerns – women’s desire for freedom – while the biggest 1960s Beat bands play in the background.
 The film is an accurate testimony of the partying/depressive atmosphere pervading Europe in the wake of the suppression of the various 1968 popular movements.